You have come a long way.

 Search Engine Optimization

 I am starting the discussion with the often misinterpreted Search Engine Optimization (SEO).

-I am doing this because SEO is the framework and foundation for how most Internet promotion works.
+I am doing this because SEO is the framework and foundation for most Internet promotion.

 The ultimate goal of any website is to land first in a common search query.
 If you sell a type of widget, you want someone to land on your page when they search for widgets.
 You want to be the stop for this.

-Remember that whole thing where you created your own website?
-Having your own website with a gear toward the product being sold is immensely better than simply having a posting on Amazon with some randomly generated code.
+Remember that whole thing where you created your website?
+Having your own website with a gear toward the product being sold is much better than simply posting on Amazon with some randomly generated code.